nickmhankins/my-dev-vm/readme.md

    - Install all applications defined in the Hiera with Puppet, cleanup the OS
 3. **Vagrant**
    - Export the Vagrant box
+   -
+## Make
+The Packer build files are split into 3 parts and chained together to allow for quicker iteration if you just want to add new applications or create a fresh Vagrant box instead of having to redownload and update the entire VM base image.

+Vagrant boxes will either be added or updated depending on whether or not you choose to destroy existing resoures - because of this, manipulating this Vagrant box outside of this Makefile may cause problems.

 Arguments in brackets are optional
 #### From scratch, optionally destroy existing resources